Take the family camping at a state park in Sarasota County or at Siesta Beach.

 Sun-N-Fun Resort and Campground offers up a bit of a different experience.
 Tent camping is available from May through October (the grass sites have electricity, water and picnic tables) and RV camping is available all year.
 Deluxe and pull-thru sites offer the most room.
 Premium and standard RV sites also have picnic tables, full hookups, electricity, water, sewer and cable TV.

-Sun-N-Fun has more than 150 activities, including some that really stray from the typical camping entertainment.
+Sun-N-Fun features 150 activities during season which runs November through April.
 The resort even has a giant pool ideal for cooling down during the warmer months.

 Call (941) 371-2505 or visit www.sunnfunfl.com for more information.
 Sun-N-Fun is located at 7125 Fruitville Road in Sarasota.